fiftydinar/gidro-os/modules/wallpapers/README.md

 - It copies your provided wallpapers from `config/wallpapers` into `/usr/share/backgrounds/bluebuild`.

 Gnome:
-- When light+dark wallpapers are included, it automatically sorts them accordingly for further manipulation process.
+- When light+dark wallpapers are included, it automatically separates them for further manipulation process.
 - It automatically assigns all your wallpapers into background XML files located in `/usr/share/gnome-background-properties`,
    which makes them available for selection in Gnome Appearance settings.
 - If specified, advanced scaling options are written into XML files too
+   Global scaling is always written 1st, while per-wallpaper scaling is always written last.
 - XML files are automatically renamed to "bluebuild-`name-of-wallpaper.jpg`.xml".
    Light+dark XML files are renamed to "bluebuild-`name-of-wallpaper-bb-light.jpg`_+_`name-of-wallpaper-bb-dark.jpg`.xml".
 - Default wallpaper & default scaling is set through gschema override.
+   Default scaling mirrors global scaling, while
+   per-wallpaper scaling is only mirrored if default wallpaper is specified in scaling entry.
+- Gschema override is copied to `/tmp/bluebuild-schema-test-wallpapers` location.
+- Error-checking test is performed using `glib-compile-schemas` with `--strict` flag.
 - Gschema override is then copied into `/usr/share/glib-2.0/schemas`
-- To finally apply wallpaper defaults, gschema override is then compiled
+- To finally apply wallpaper defaults, gschema override is then compiled with `glib-compile-schemas` normally.
-   using `glib-compile-schemas` with `--strict` flag for build-time troubleshooting.

 For more details about Gnome wallpaper functions, please see "Usage (Gnome)" documentation section.